 What Damage Does It Cause?

-Roots are normally firm and black or pale in color, whereas rotten roots are soggy, mushy, and blackish-brown in color.
+The roots of snake plants are normally firm and black or pale, whereas rotten roots are soggy, mushy, and blackish-brown.

-While the roots remain buried, the leaves falling over is a tell-tale sign of the rot.
+While the roots remain buried, the leaves falling over is a tell-tale sign of rot.

-As the name suggests, the problem arises when the roots are restricted or “bound” by a barrier.
-Sansevieria plants are very forgiving of being pot or rooot-bound
+As the name suggests, the problem arises when the roots of snake plants are restricted or “bound” by a barrier.
+Sansevieria plants are very forgiving of being pot or root-bound

-Consequently, the leaves will fall over to indicate stunted growth.
+Consequently, the plant’s leaves will fall over to indicate stunted growth.

 How To Prevent Snake Plant Leaves From Falling Over?

-A plant exposed to the partial sun would need more frequent watering.
+Snake plants exposed to partial sun would need more frequent watering.

-Water the plant once after 2-3 weeks and stop watering once the water runs through the drainage hole of the container.
+Water the plant once every 2-3 weeks and stop watering once the water runs through the container’s drainage hole.

-Snake plant care routine also includes a fast-draining potting mix or a regular potting soil combined with coarse sand or perlite added to a pot one size larger.
+Sansevieria care includes a fast-draining potting mix or a regular potting soil combined with coarse sand or perlite added to a pot one size larger.

-If the plant has developed root rot, wash and trim the rotten roots and place in a new pot to allow redevelopment.
+If the snake plant’s roots start to rot from too much moisture, wash and trim the rotten roots and place them in a new pot with good drainage.

 Prune the drooping leaves.

-Avoid adding any fertilizer to the pot until the roots have restored their health.
+Avoid adding fertilizer to the pot until the roots have restored their health.